Elvira: Mistress of the Dark (film)

-Elvira: Mistress of the Dark is a 1988 American comedy horror film directed by James Signorelli.
-It stars Cassandra Peterson as eccentric horror hostess Elvira, a character previously established in the television program Elvira's Movie Macabre.
-The character's feature film debut, the film's plot centers on Elvira inheriting a house that is nestled in the heart of an overtly prudish community.
-The film's screenplay was written by Peterson, John Paragon, and Sam Egan.
+Elvira: Mistress of the Dark is a 1988 American comedy horror film directed by James Signorelli, starring Cassandra Peterson as eccentric horror host Elvira.
+The film's screenplay, written by Peterson, John Paragon, and Sam Egan, follows Elvira inheriting a house nestled in the heart of an overtly prudish community.

+Production of the film began following Peterson's success playing Elvira on the television program Elvira's Movie Macabre (1981-1986).
+She enlisted the aid of numerous writers and actors who she had previously worked with in the comedy troupe The Groundlings.
+Filming took place from January to March 1988.

-Elvira: Mistress of the Dark received generally mixed reviews from critics.
-Peterson was nominated for both a Saturn Award for Best Actress and a Razzie Award for Worst Actress in 1989 for her performance in the film.
-She went on to reprise her role as Elvira in the 2001 film Elvira's Haunted Hills.
+Elvira: Mistress of the Dark was released on September 30, 1988.
+It received mixed reviews, with critics variously praising or deriding its writing and humor.
+Peterson was nominated for a Saturn Award for Best Actress as well as a Razzie Award for Worst Actress.
+The film was a box office bomb upon release, grossing $5.5 million against a budget of $7.5 million.
+It has since attained a cult following, and remastered versions have been released on home media.
+A second film, Elvira's Haunted Hills, was released in 2001, with Peterson reprising her role.

 Plot

 Buxom Los Angeles TV horror hostess Elvira, Mistress of the Dark, quits her job after the station's new owner sexually harasses her.
-She plans to open an act in Las Vegas, but needs $50,000 for the project.
-Upon learning she is a beneficiary of her deceased great-aunt Morgana, she travels to Fallwell, Massachusetts, to claim the inheritance, which includes a mansion, a recipe book and Morgana's pet poodle, Algonquin.
+She plans to open an act at the Flamingo Hotel in Las Vegas, but needs $50,000 for the project.
+Upon learning she is a beneficiary of her deceased great-aunt Morgana Talbot, she travels to Fallwell, Massachusetts, to claim the inheritance, which includes a mansion, a recipe book, and Morgana's pet poodle, Algonquin, which Elvira renames Gonk.
+Unbeknownst to Elvira, the recipe book is actually a spellbook, and Gonk is an animal familiar with the ability to shapeshift.

-In Fallwell, Elvira's worldly attitude and revealing clothes set the conservative town council against her, but theater operator Bob Redding befriends her.
+In Fallwell, Elvira's worldly attitude and revealing clothes set the conservative town council, led by Chastity Pariah, against her, but theater operator Bob Redding befriends her.
 The town's teenagers quickly accept her, to the chagrin of their parents, who consider her a bad influence.
-Bowling alley owner Patty is interested in Bob, and at Elvira's late-night horror film festival at Bob's theater she succeeds in humiliating Elvira.
+Bowling alley owner Patty is interested in Bob, and at Elvira's late-night horror film festival at Bob's theater, she succeeds in humiliating Elvira.
 Elvira struggles to sell the house so she can depart for Las Vegas.

-Meanwhile, she is unaware that her harsh but seemingly-harmless uncle, Vincent Talbot, is actually a warlock who is obsessed with obtaining Morgana's spellbook.
-He offers Elvira $50.00 for the book.
-When he visits Morgana's house to buy it from Elvira, Algonquin hides it much to Vincent's dismay.
+Meanwhile, Elvira is unaware that her harsh but seemingly harmless uncle, Vincent Talbot, is actually a warlock who is obsessed with obtaining Morgana's spellbook.
+He offers Elvira $50 for the book.
+When he visits Morgana's house to buy it from Elvira, Gonk hides it much to Vincent's dismay.
 He plans to kill Elvira and conquer the world, and has been fueling the townspeople's hostility.